MicGuard

 mic-guard status

 Print whether MicGuard is enabled or disabled.
+When enabled, the current mode is shown in parentheses.

 $ mic-guard status